VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector User Guide.md

 ### Settings

-To enable Azure DevOps Connector for Service Desk Plus you have to specify API key of the account that has administrator or SDAdmin role in the Service Desk Plus.
+To enable Azure DevOps Connector for ServiceDesk Plus you have to specify API key of the account that has administrator or SDAdmin role in the ServiceDesk Plus.
   Note.
 All delegation related actions will be processed on behalf of this user.

 ![Settings](./media/azDevOpsConnector/settings.png)